Kurwizimi/Civ-VII-Music-Pack/README.md

 # Civ VII Music

-This mod adds the Civ themes from Civ VII and pus them into UnCiv.
+This mod adds the Civ themes from Civ VII and puts them into UnCiv.
 Recommended to play with the 'Civ VII Nations' mod.